AshleyMGreerProjects/AshleyMGreerProjects/README.md

 # Welcome to My GitHub Profile! 👋

-I'm a dedicated IT professional with a strong background in cybersecurity, compliance, and technical support.
-My journey has taken me through various roles where I've contributed to enhancing system performance, streamlining compliance processes, and improving user support efficiency.
+I am a dedicated IT professional with a strong focus on coding, cybersecurity, and machine learning.
+My work involves developing advanced solutions and optimizing processes to drive technological progress.

 ## 🔧 What I Do
-- **Compliance IT:** Spearheaded the creation of a unified repository integrating multiple cybersecurity frameworks (ISO 27001/27017, NIST CSF 2.0/1.1, SP 800-53, TISAX) to streamline audit processes and improve data accuracy.
-- **Front-End Development:** Developed a user-friendly AI chatbot UI for the 3M Nucleus support page using Vue.js, JavaScript, CSS, and HTML, enhancing support efficiency and user satisfaction.
-- **System Troubleshooting:** Diagnosed and repaired issues across Windows, MacOS, and Linux systems, and managed technical support for Azure cloud services and Cisco networking equipment.
-- **Team Leadership:** Led and trained personnel in IT and customer service roles, improving team effectiveness and service quality.
+- **Coding Projects:** Develop Python scripts and tools to address real-world challenges and enhance operational efficiency.
+- **Machine Learning:** Implement and refine predictive models to analyze data and generate actionable insights.
+- **Technical Development:** Design and deploy user interfaces and automate processes for improved functionality.

 ## 🚀 Skills and Expertise
-- **Cybersecurity & Compliance:** In-depth experience with ISO 27001/27017, NIST CSF, SP 800-53, and TISAX frameworks.
-- **Coding:** Proficient in JavaScript, CSS, HTML, Python, SQL, MySQL and GitHub ecosystem collaboration.
+- **Programming:** Proficient in Python, JavaScript, CSS, HTML, SQL, and MySQL.
+- **Machine Learning:** Expertise in applying ML algorithms for data analysis and predictive modeling.
-- **Technical Support:** Expertise in troubleshooting, system optimization, and hardware/software management across various platforms.
+- **Technical Projects:** Skilled in system optimization, troubleshooting, and compliance automation.
-- **Project Management:** Gaining experiance in Project Management utilizing Jira for Agile and Scrum methods.

 ## 🌟 My Mission
-I aim to leverage my technical skills and experience to contribute to projects that prioritize security, efficiency, and user satisfaction.
-Whether it's improving IT infrastructure, streamlining compliance processes, or developing intuitive user interfaces, I'm passionate about making a meaningful impact.
+I aim to leverage my technical skills and experience to develop impactful solutions that advance technology and improve user experiences.

-## 💻 Cybersecurity and Python Projects
+## 💻 Projects
-This is where I showcase my work in cybersecurity and Python development.
-Here, you'll find a collection of my projects, ranging from compliance automation tools to custom Python scripts that solve real-world problems.
-My focus is on creating solutions that enhance security, optimize processes, and improve user experiences.
+Explore my repositories to find a range of projects, including cybersecurity tools, Python scripts, and machine learning models.
+Each project reflects my commitment to solving complex problems and driving innovation.

 ## 📫 Get in Touch
-Feel free to reach out if you want to collaborate on projects, discuss cybersecurity frameworks, or just chat about tech!
+For collaborations, project inquiries, or discussions on technology, please contact me at [ashleymgreerjr@gmail.com](mailto:ashleymgreerjr@gmail.com).